MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/about/supported_guest_os.md

 ms.ContentId: 7561B149-A147-4F71-9840-6AE149B9DED5
 title: Supported Windows Guest Operating Systems

-# Supported Windows Guest Operating Systems for Client Hyper-V in Windows 10 #
+# Supported Guest Operating Systems

+Hyper-V provides support for many combination of Hyper-V hosts and guest operating systems.

+## What does support mean?
+Support means Microsoft has tested these host/guest combinations.
+Issues with these setups may recieve attention from Customer Support Services.

+Microsoft provides support for guest operating systems in the following manner:
+- Issues found in Microsoft operating systems and in integration services are supported by Microsoft support.
+- For issues found in other operating systems that have been certified by the operating system vendor to run on Hyper-V, support is provided by the vendor.
+- For issues found in other operating systems, Microsoft submits the issue to the multi-vendor support community, [TSANet](http://www.tsanet.org/).

+## What are integration services and why do they matter?
-Client Hyper-V includes integration services for supported guest operating systems which improves the integration between the host system and the virtual machine.
+Hyper-V includes integration services for supported guest operating systems.
+Integration services improves the integration between the host system and the virtual machine.
 Some operating systems have the integration services built-in, while others provide integration services through Windows Update.

-The following table lists the Windows operating systems supported as guests in Windows Client Hyper-V, as well provides information about integration services.

-## Supported Windows Server guest operating systems ##
+## Supported Windows Server guest operating systems

 | Guest operating system| Maximum number of virtual processors| Integration Services | Notes |
 |:-----|:-----|:-----|:-----|